Karenponomarev42450/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote emphasizes that while efficiency is crucial in programming, optimizing code too early without proper profiling and understanding the real bottlenecks can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It reminds programmers to focus first on writing clear, correct, and maintainable code, and only optimize when there's evidence that it's needed for improved performance.

+# 2024-03-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks."

+In essence, this quote highlights that trying to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's more important to ensure the correctness and clarity of your code initially, as many optimizations you might anticipate may not actually have a significant impact on performance.